 By Paul Holley

-(Material for this story came from “Invention City: The Sesquicentennial History of Racine, Wisconsin” published by Racine Heritage Museum -1998; the Spirit of the Racine Entrepreneur exhibit at the Racine Arts & Business Center, Ancestry.com and Wikipedia.
-Special thanks to Jim Mercier.)
+(Material for this story came from “Invention City: The Sesquicentennial History of Racine, Wisconsin” published by Racine Heritage Museum -1998; Racine Heritage Museum archives, Ancestry.com and Wikipedia.)